UPDATE - ECOCYCLES - New Scientometric Data

 Humans

-In case the article covers studies performed on human subjects, authors should adhere to the Declaration of Helsinki principles of 1975 (as revised in 2000 and 2008) and show whether the methodologies used were following the ethical standards therein.
-Any possible negative outcomes of the study for ecosystems, populations, or individual organisms must be evaluated with regard to the possible advances in knowledge and their practical usefulness.
+If the article covers studies performed on human subjects, authors should adhere to the Declaration of Helsinki (1975, as revised in 2000, 2008, and 2024) and indicate whether the methodologies used complied with the ethical standards therein.
+Any potential negative outcomes of the study for ecosystems, populations, or individual organisms must be evaluated in light of the potential advances in knowledge and their practical usefulness.

 Animals

-In case the study involved animals, authors should indicate whether relevant international, national, and/or institutional guidelines for the care and use of laboratory animals were conducted accordingly.
+If the study involved animals, the authors should indicate whether they followed relevant international, national, and/or institutional guidelines for the care and use of laboratory animals.
 All animal work must specifically require authors to include details of animal welfare (such as species, number, gender, age, weight, housing conditions, welfare, training, and the fate of the animals at the end of the experiment) and relevant details of steps taken to ameliorate suffering in all work.
 For studies involving client-owned animals, author(s) must possess (and attach) a document of informed client consent and adhere to a high standard (best practice) of veterinary care.
-These details should be included in the Materials and methods section of the article.
+These details should be included in the Materials and Methods section of the article.

 COMPLAINT POLICY